Plug-in Hybrid Economy Calculator

-When you open the advanced mode of our calculator, you will discover an additional section at the very bottom.
-You need to enter the price of a regular car and the price of a charging station, if you wish to install one at your own house (if you already have a station or don't want one, type "0" into this box).
+When you open the Advanced mode of the plug-in hybrid economy calculator, you will discover an additional section at the very bottom.
+You need to enter the price of a regular car and the price of a charging station if you wish to install one at your own house (if you already have a station or don't want one, type "0" into this box).
 Also, input the value of the government incentive/grant (if you receive any).
-Then, the calculator will compare the costs of PHEV and the regular car and tell you after how many years will the investment be returned.
+Then, the PHEV calculator will compare the PHEV and regular car costs and tell you how many years the investment will be returned.

-Remember that the economic factor should not be the only one that influences your decision.
-For example, hybrid cars are far more sustainable than the regular ones.
-Also, make sure to consider other expenses and savings such as:
+Remember that the economic factor should not be the only one influencing your decision.
+For example, hybrid cars are far more sustainable than regular ones.
+Also, make sure to consider other expenses and savings, such as:

-- Toll exemptions: In many countries, PHEV or HEV owners can use the highways without paying the toll.
+- Toll exemptions: PHEV or HEV owners can use the highways without paying the toll in many countries.

-- Insurance and maintenance: The rates may be different for hybrid and regular cars.
+- Insurance and maintenance: The rates may differ for hybrid and regular cars.